CSCI3100B6/FriendSync/doc/API.md

 method: GET
 request parameters:
   - `id` the conversation id
-return body:
+  - `new_owner` the new owner id (not required if the user is not the owner) return body:
 HttpStatus.BAD_REQUEST 400:
   - `String "login first"` if not login
-  - `String "not in the conversation"` if not in the conversation HttpStatus.OK 200:
+  - `String "user or new owner not in the conversation"` if not in the conversation HttpStatus.OK 200:
   - `String "success"` the room conversation object if success